-Most of us are seriously deficient so making a natural probiotic in your home is the solution; we have found how to make kefir the simplest.
+Most of us are seriously deficient so preparing a natural probiotic in your home is the solution; we have found how to make kefir the simplest.
 It takes about five-minutes.

 Initially you should make kefir daily for perhaps a month.
 How frequently you consume it after that is totally dependent on your lifestyle.
-We find that twice a week works for our well-being but there appears to be very few guidelines, so follow your own instincts.
+We find that twice a week works for our well-being; there appear to be very few guidelines, so follow your own instincts.

 The cost is that of one cup of milk; dirt-cheap.
 It is also the most readily absorbed form of calcium apparently.

-Then you either drink the cultured-milk that you have strained off, or use it in a smoothie to soften the sour taste.
-It is not to everyone's liking but with half a banana and a teaspoon of raw honey it is perfectly palatable.
+Then you either drink the cultured-milk that you have strained off; or use it in a smoothie to soften the sour taste.
+It is not to everyone's liking but with a quarter of a banana and a teaspoon of raw honey it is perfectly palatable.

 Made with raw-milk I find it is a little sweeter but obviously you must know your dairyman.
-Contamination with unfriendly bacteria is possible.
+Contamination from unfriendly bacteria is possible.

 You must use unchlorinated-water to rinse the curds or it will kill the friendly kefir bacteria.